SSWConsulting/SSW.Rules.Content/rules/consistent-code-style/rule.md

 guid: 292e4a99-4aa0-45f4-a9de-18ba352f9a68
 ---

-Its important that code in a project is kept consistent.
+It's important that the code in a project is kept consistent.
 This is hard to do when you have developers working in different environments.

 Using a .editorconfig file is the best way to manage this.